lorenzo-stoakes/review-scripts/README.md

 * `review-read [name]` - Retrieve the mail for all versions of the series and all replies, and load it in neomutt.

+* `review-check-mm-tests [name] <version>` - build series at specified version or if not specified, the latest, compile the mm self tests and then run them in this kernel version. **WARNING:** this runs with sudo and R/W with access to host file system.
+Some tests won't work if you dont' do this, so don't blame me if your filesystem breaks.

 ## Credit